hydeenoble/kubernetes-workload-visibility-with-rancher-tutorial/README.md

 # Kubernetes workload visibility with rancher (tutorial)
-This repository contains terraform script and kubernetes yaml files for an article written on Ambassodor Labs as a Guest writer.
+This repository contains terraform script and kubernetes yaml files for an article written for Ambassador Labs as a Guest writer.
 The article explains how rancher can user to visualise kubernetes workload and how cluster administrators can easily manager user authenticate and autorization via the simple-to-use Rancher server UI.
 ## Deploy Infrastructure
 > Please be aware that deploying this infrastructure would cost you some $$ on AWS.